 What Not to Do

 Before we go over what you should do to explain the gaps, we'll go over what you shouldn't do.
-It's easy to panic when this question comes around and make some mistakes that will do more harm than good.
+It's easy to panic when this question comes around and do more harm than good mistakes.
 To help you avoid these mistakes, here's a quick list of "don'ts."

 First, don't panic if there's a brief gap in your resume.
 Employers understand that.
 Between needing a short break, travelling, gap years, and job hunting, gaps of six months or less won't even register on your employer's radar.
 It's also not uncommon to leave out months on resumes, so it may not even be noticeable.
 Some applications require months, but this isn't a given.
 If you have a six-month gap, don't mention it unless the employer does.
 It's okay, and they won't mind.